7 Amazon Kitchen Finds I Bought That Were Worth Every Single Penny

 I thought I needed to renovate to have a kitchen I loved.
 I do not know how long I spent wishing for a different kitchen before I realized the one I had just needed better things in it.

-I bought cheap to save money and ended up spending more.
-Every low quality tool I bought that broke or disappointed me cost me more in the end than if I had bought one good version once.
+I bought cheaply to save money and ended up spending more.
+Every low-quality tool I bought that broke or disappointed me cost me more in the end.

 I underestimated how much the kitchen affects the rest of my life.
-When my kitchen is working, my eating is better, my mornings are calmer, my evenings feel more intentional.
-It is one of the highest leverage rooms in the whole house.
+When my kitchen is working, my eating is better, my mornings are calmer, and for sure, my evenings feel more intentional.

 Why I Keep Coming Back to Amazon for Kitchen Things Even When I Thought I Was Not an Amazon Person